 Mix the noodles and vegetables in a big stockpot.
 I like to use my hands to mix and blend the ingredients thoroughly.

-Cut all the vegetables in small bite-size pieces.
-I like to cut matchstick shaped and size carrots.
-Small bite-size vegetables allow for a multiple amounts of flavors in each bit.
+Cut all the vegetables into small bite-size pieces.
+I like to cut matchstick-shaped and size carrots.
+Small bite-size vegetables allow for multiple amounts of flavors in each bit.